Share your time and talent

 St. Peter’s community outreach provides basic necessities to neighbors in need.
-Ministries include ongoing food donations to folks served by the Christian Caring Center, cooking breakfast for homeless individuals at St. Paul’s in Camden, caps and blankets for newborns, clothing collections, and school supplies/backpacks and Christmas gifts for kids at Oaks Integrated Care.
+Ministries include ongoing food donations to folks served by the Christian Caring Center, cooking & serving for the breakfast program at St. Paul’s in Camden, caps and blankets for newborns, clothing collections, and school supplies/backpacks and Christmas gifts for kids at Oaks Integrated Care.
 Ideas for new ministries are always welcome.

-The Property & Grounds Chairperson strives to maintain the upkeep, repairs, replacements, safety and improvements to the facilities.
-Volunteers are always welcome and needed to help out at "work days" and on their own.
-This work is done on behalf of our own congregation, but also for the comfort of our visitors, guests and outside organizations that utilize our spaces.
+The Property & Grounds ministries strive to maintain the upkeep, repairs, replacements, safety and improvements to the facilities and grounds of St. Peter's.
+Volunteers are always welcome and needed to help keep our grounds weeded, etc. This work is done on behalf of our own congregation, but also for the comfort of our visitors, guests and outside organizations that utilize our spaces.

 The International Outreach Team (IOT) follows our Baptismal vow to seek and serve Christ in all persons by leading our congregation in reaching out to the poor and oppressed living beyond our borders.
 We actively support St. Peter’s companion relationship with Redemption School, Haiti, and the work of Episcopal Relief & Development.
 Meetings are the 3rd Sunday of the month, following the 10:15am service.
 Please see Deacon Helen or any IOT member for more information.